solana-foundation/solana-improvement-documents/proposals/0016-simd-application-fees.md

 disable read-locks on these accounts.
 Now we can consider there are 48 M CU's per block and 2.5 blocks per second.
 Considering each instruction takes 200 CUs so around 600 trasactions per second.
 Currently base fees are around 0.00005 SOLs, with so low gas fees spammers have an advantage to spam the cluster.
 A reasonable application fee could be around 0.1 SOLs per transaction that could be distributed amoung different accounts.
-For a general user interacting with dapp with 0.1 SOLs in account seems resonable assuming that the transactions is executed successfully and the fees are rebated.
+For a user interacting with dapp with 0.1 SOLs in account seems resonable assuming that the transactions is executed successfully and the fees are rebated.
 This will make spammers spend their SOLs 2000 times more rapidly than before.
 Thumb rule for dapps to set application fee on their accounts is `More important the account = Higher application fees`.